Maternity Clinic

 Potassium Iodide 65 mg – instructions (English)

-Once you have had a positive pregnancy test, book a telephone appointment at the Maternity Clinic, preferably via the digital appointment booking system.
+Once you have had a positive pregnancy test, book a telephone appointment at the Maternity Clinic, preferably via Citizen’s health service, Appointment Booking.
 We will call you back during the day to book your first appointment.

 Alternatively, you can call the unit-specific phone numbers below during telephone hours.